jaredfaris/ootrain/tools/08_moq.md

-!SLIDE bullets
+!SLIDE small smbullets
 # Moq

-* Mocking framework for testing
+* Moq is a mocking framework for testing.
-* Used for isolation
+* We use it for isolation so we can test individual elements.
-* Needs interfaces, virtuals, or abstracts to mock
+* You can only mock interfaces, virtuals, or abstracts.
+* Good DI makes it easy to mock things.

 !SLIDE code smaller
+# A Simple Mocked Object #
     @@@csharp
     var mock = new Mock<IMagic>();